kiranss777/Botspeak-Effective-Communication-with-AI/README.md

-# 🧠 Teach a Botspeak Concept — Assignment Repository
+# 🧠 Teach a Botspeak Concept — INFO7390 Assignment Repository

-This repository contains all materials for my **Teach a Botspeak Concept (100 Points)** assignment.
+This repository contains all materials for my **Teach a Botspeak Concept ** assignment.
 I focused on the concept of **Effective Communication with AI** within the Botspeak framework and created multi-format educational resources to demonstrate my understanding.

 ---